heitor-lassarote/iolp/README.md

 ## Building
 You can use `stack build` to build this project.
 For that, you can get the [Haskell Platform](https://www.haskell.org/platform/) and [The Haskell Tool Stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/).

-You can run the project with `stack run -- --dbhost ADDRESS --dbname postgres --dbpassword PASSWORD --dbport DB_PORT --dbuser USERNAME --connections CONNECTION_POOL_COUNT --port PORT`.
+You can run the project with `stack run -- --dbhost ADDRESS --dbname postgres --dbpassword PASSWORD --dbport DB_PORT --dbuser USERNAME --connections CONNECTION_POOL_COUNT --port PORT --certificate PATH_TO_CERTIFICATE --key PATH_TO_KEY`.
 A PostgreSQL database running in the background is needed.
 The database schema will automatically be created once the project is run for the first time (as defined in [Database.hs](https://github.com/heitor-lassarote/low-code/blob/master/app/Database.hs#L25#L33)).

+Additionally, you can specify the additional flags `--accept-insecure` to accept HTTP connections, `--detailed-request-logging` to have a more verbose logging of requests and `--ip-from-header` to use IP from reader when logging (useful when using a reverse proxy).

+In case you need to generate a key and certificate, try reading the `warp-tls` [README](https://github.com/yesodweb/wai/blob/50d7a20ca31b9ff36b208ac2cb343c0821a93b25/warp-tls/README.md).

 Afterwards, navigate to the given host to use it.